SSM11011/RL_in_SelfDrivingCars_SOC25/README.md

 Week 5: Coding assignment on control algorithm
 Week 6: Reading the final paper that we will follow Week 7: Implementing the paper
-Week 8: Testing and tuning on simulator
+Week 8: Testing and tuning on the simulator